The AECEO is welcoming submissions for the Spring/Summer 2024 eceLINK Peer Reviewed Collection:

 - Ability to build and maintain strong and collaborative relationships with diverse partners and stakeholders

-- Knowledge of/experience in early childhood education sector or women’s issues
+- Knowledge of the early childhood sector

 - Knowledge and understanding of critical theories of early childhood

-If you are contacted by the AECEO regarding this job opportunity and require an accommodation due to disability to participate in the recruitment and selection process, please advise and we will work with you to meet your needs.
+If you are contacted by the AECEO regarding this job opportunity and require accommodation due to disability to participate in the recruitment and selection process, please advise and we will work with you to meet your needs.

-Start Date: TBD (June 2022)
+Start Date: TBD (September 2023)

 Work location: Remote/from home

-Please submit cover letter, and resume to [email protected] by Monday May 16th 2022, 11:59 PM
+Please submit cover letter, and resume to [email protected] by Friday, August 11, 2023, 11:59 PM

 As part of our ongoing learning and commitment to working within an anti-racist and anti-oppressive framework, the AECEO has committed to the following Anti-racist hiring practices:

 - Public commitment to anti-racist hiring practice in job postings